wasidennis/AdaptSegNet/README.md

 ## Note
 The model and code are available for non-commercial research purposes only.
+* 01/2019: upate the training code for PyTorch 0.4
 * 07/23/2018: update evaluation code for PyTorch 0.4
 * 06/04/2018: update pretrained VGG-16 model
 * 02/2018: code released